 Developing a direct mail piece without proper expertise can have detrimental consequences.
 For one, you could lose customers if your design comes across as unprofessional.
 Second, you could lose money trying to correct any mistakes you may have made after the fact.
 As such, it's essential to invest in a direct mail platform that makes every step of the design and creation process as easy as using an HTML template.

 As mentioned previously, direct mail is the opposite of mass media marketing, so you should always customize your direct mail for the intended audience.
-You may think it's better to send your promotions to everyone in hopes that you get enough response to make it worthwhile.
+You may think it's better to send your promotions to everyone in hopes that you get enough responses to make it worthwhile.
 Nothing's worse than someone receiving a piece of mail that's not relevant to them at all.
 The funds spent on printing, packaging, and mailing would be wasted on those who probably won't benefit from what you offer.
 In addition, focusing your list on the wrong audience means you miss out on those most likely to become loyal customers.

 It's important to generate brand awareness by sending out marketing materials.
 You want targeted audiences to know that what you offer may serve some need or solve a problem.
 However, if you don't include an offer or encourage them to take a specific action, more likely than not, they'll do absolutely nothing.
 Your direct mail piece starts with a goal and should directly tie the offer or call to action to accomplish that goal.
 So, be sure to clarify what you want the recipients to do and make it easy for them to do that.
 Don't forget to personalize the mailer to make it all the more compelling and relevant.